fenok/react-router-typesafe-routes/README.md

 const ROUTE = route("route", { searchParams: { filter: stringType } });
 ```

 All search parameters are optional.
-That is, if such a _type_ throws during the retrieving, the corresponding value is simply omitted.

-#### State
+#### State fields

-State params are determined by the provided state _types_.
+State fields are determined by the provided state _types_.
 To make state merging possible, the state is assumed to always be an object.

 ```typescript
 // Here, we define a state parameter 'fromList' of 'boolean' type const ROUTE = route("route", { state: { fromList: booleanType } });
 ```

-All state parameters are optional.
-That is, if such a _type_ throws during the retrieving, the corresponding value is simply omitted.
+All state fields are optional.

 Note that built-in _types_ convert the given values to `string` (or `string[]`), which is not required in case of state, because it can contain any serializable value.
 In the future, the library may provide _types_ specifically for state, but in the meantime they can be implemented in the userland.